reliablyhq/documentation/docs/guides/scan-infrastructure/output-formats/index.md

-Apart from the standard list output, we support YAML and JSON structured content, SARIF and CodeCLimate formats for your CI/CD workflows, an _extended_ output that displays best practice for each suggestions, and a _tabbed_ output ideal for human eyes.
+Apart from the standard list output, we support YAML and JSON structured content, SARIF and CodeCLimate formats for your CI/CD workflows, an _extended_ output that displays best practice for each suggestions, and a _table_ output ideal for human eyes.

 The output format selection is made with the `-f` or `--format` flags.